 I’ve always been a putterer.
 As I’m trying to get out the door on time, I can always find a half-dozen things to be put away, cleaned, or better-organized.

 After a decade of jobs, relationships, and entrepreneurial ventures, sheer necessity made “Dave time” harder to keep up.
 At first, I began to plan some putter time into my commitments and timelines.
-It worked somewhat, and yet now, after three years of living in Clear Sky’s container—the modern monastery—a deeper layer has been uncovered.
+It worked somewhat, and yet now, after three years of living in Clear Sky’s container and its five principles—a modern monastery and conscious community—a deeper layer has been uncovered.

-As you’d expect, the well-honoured space at a meditation center is conducive to mindfulness and meditation.
+As you’d expect, the well-honoured space at our meditation center in BC, Canada is conducive to mindfulness and meditation.
 It feels pleasant to be in, it encourages calm and presence and it’s an incredibly efficient space to move through.

 Dishes are put away shortly after each meal.
 Clothes are hung up each night and beds made each morning.
 The entire space is cleaned regularly, and most every object has a place of belonging.
 Sometimes, I even wake up to find that last night’s Dave has already laid out some clothes and packed my bag for the day (full water bottle included!).

 A couple of years ago, I took a month to travel.
 I spent the first few days with a close friend and long-time member of our spiritual community, where I found myself engaging in lots of meditation practice.
 Without much effort, I could set up a mat or cushion in her space and dive right into my practice.

 For the next few weeks, though, I was with friends from my previous life, or my life before dharma.
 Despite our shared interest in spirituality, I found myself putting in a lot of effort to clean and tidy the spaces before I could sit down to practice.